-Starting a small business can be an intimidating process: You’ve got to come up with a business strategy, solicit customers, and manage short- and long-term finances.
+Starting a small business can be an intimidating process: You need to come up with a business strategy, solicit customers, and manage short- and long-term finances.
 Plus, sorting through the paperwork, forms, and registration steps to legally set up your business can be even more frustrating.
 This being said, if you’re still trying to determine which business entity type is best for you, you might be interested in the advantages of sole proprietorship.

 Although this structure won’t be right for every business, there are numerous benefits of sole proprietorship for many entrepreneurs.
 This type of business entity is easy to set up, is straightforward, and requires fewer procedural steps than other entities like corporations.
 In particular, one-person companies benefit specifically from the advantages of sole proprietorship—especially if their business doesn’t require a complex legal or financial setup.